-DECEMBER 31, 2013 AND 2012
+DECEMBER 31, 2014 AND 2013

-TABLE OF CONTENTS DECEMBER 31, 2013 AND 2012
+TABLE OF CONTENTS DECEMBER 31, 2014 AND 2013

-Page Report of Independent Registered Public Accounting Firm 1 Financial Statements Statements of Net Assets Available for Benefits as of December 31, 2013 and 2012.
-3 Statement of Changes in Net Assets Available for Benefits for the Year Ended December 31, 2013 4 Notes to Financial Statements.
-5 Supplemental Information Schedule H, line 4i - Schedule of Assets (Held at End of Year) 20 As the Plan is a member of the Cummins Inc. and Affiliates Retirement and Savings Plans the schedules of assets (held at end of year), at December 31, 2013 and of reportable transport December 31, 2013 of the Master Trust have been certified by the Master Trustee and have ansactions for the year ended under the Employee Retirement Income Security Act of 1974.
+Page Report of Independent Registered Public Accounting Firm 1 Financial Statements Statements of Net Assets Available for Benefits as of December 31, 2014 and 2013 3 Statement of Changes in Net Assets Available for Benefits for the Year Ended December 31, 2014 4 Notes to Financial Statements 5 Supplemental Information Schedule H, line 4i - Schedule of Assets (Held at End of Year) 20

-Department of Labor.
-Other Supplemental Schedules not filed herewith are omitted because of the absence of the conditions under which they are required by the Department of Labor's Rules and Regulations for Reporting and Disclosure
+As the Plan is a member of the Cummins Inc. and Affiliates Retirement and Savings Plans Master Trust ("Master Trust"), the schedules of assets (held at end of year), at December 31, 2014 and of reportable transactions for the year ended December 31, 2014 of the Master Trust have been certified by the Master Trustee and have been separately filed with the Department of Labor.
+Other Supplemental Schedules not filed herewith are omitted because of the absence of the conditions under which they are required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.